Kazhuu/spc-player/README.md

 Project consist of frontend Python code and backend C++ code for Arduino.
-Source codes are located under `frontend` and `backend` respectively. `images` folder contains images where SVG files are drawn with InkScape. `schema` folder contains KiCad schema for the project.
+Source codes are located under `frontend` and `backend` respectively. `images` folder contains images where SVG files are drawn with InkScape. `schemas` folder contains KiCad schema for the project.

 Python code is responsible of reading SPC file and uploading it's data to